w3c/wai-curricula/intro.md

 ### Suggested Teaching Materials

   * <a href="https://www.w3.org/WAI/business-case/">The Business Case for Digital Accessibility</a> &mdash; Explains the rational for organizations to pursue digital accessibility for people with disabilities.
 This includes driving innovation, enhancing brand, extending market reach, and minimizing legal risk.
 It includes cases studies from different organizations.
-  * <a href="https://www.w3.org/WAI/perspective-videos/">Web Accessibility Perspectives (videos)</a> &mdash; series of 10 videos, each of around 1 minute duration, that highlight different types of accessibility features and how they impact people with disabilites and other users.
+  * <a href="https://www.w3.org/WAI/perspective-videos/">Web Accessibility Perspectives (videos)</a> &mdash; series of 10 videos, each of around 1 minute duration, that highlight different types of accessibility features and how they impact people with disabilities and other users.
 For example, one video introduces colors with good contrast and how it benefits many people.
   * <a href="https://www.w3.org/WAI/older-users/">Older Users and Web Accessibility: Meeting the Needs of Ageing Web Users</a> &mdash; Explains the overlapping needs of ageing web users and web users with disabilities, and how accessibility addresses both situations.
 This resource refers to further background materials, including statistics on older people.
   * <a href="https://www.w3.org/WAI/standards-guidelines/wcag-mobile-overlap/">[Archived] Web Content Accessibility and Mobile Web: Making a Website Accessible Both for People with Disabilities and for Mobile Devices</a> &mdash; Explains some of the shared experiences using the Web for people using mobile devices and people with disabilities (archived content).
   * <a href="https://www.w3.org/WAI/fundamentals/accessibility-usability-inclusion/">Accessibility, Usability, and Inclusion</a> &mdash; Explains the distinctions and overlaps between the terms accessibility, usability, and inclusion, and how these are best addressed together using a user-centered design process.